hotwired/turbo-android/docs/GETTING-STARTED.md

 ## Create a NavHostFragment
 A [NavHostFragment](https://developer.android.com/reference/androidx/navigation/fragment/NavHostFragment) is a component available in AndroidX and is primarily responsible for providing "an area in your layout for self-contained navigation to occurr."

-The Turbo extension of this class, `TurboSessionNavHostFragment`, along with being responsible for self-contained `Fragment` navigation, also manages a `TurboSesssion` and a `TurboWebView` instance.
+The Turbo extension of this class, `TurboSessionNavHostFragment`, along with being responsible for self-contained `TurboFragment` navigation, also manages a `TurboSesssion` and a `TurboWebView` instance.
 You will need to implement just a few things for this abstract class.

 * The name of the `TurboSession` (this is abitrary, but must be unique)
 * The url of a starting location when your app starts up
-* A list of activities that Turbo will be able to navigate to (optional)
+* A list of registered activities that Turbo will be able to navigate to (optional)
-* A list of fragments that Turbo will be able to navigate to
+* A list of registered fragments that Turbo will be able to navigate to
 * The location of your `TurboPathConfiguration` JSON file(s) to configure navigation

-In its simplest form, your `TurbolinksSessionNavHostFragment` will look like:
+In its simplest form, the implementation of your `TurbolinksSessionNavHostFragment` will look like:

 **`MainSessionNavHostFragment`:**
 ```kotlin